tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/02_functions_vs_classes.md

         public void example() {
             Function<String, String> addSurname = surname -> {
                 // equivalent to this.firstName
-                return firstName + " " + surname;
+                return firstName + " " + surname;  // or even, this.firstName
             };
         }
     }

+Here, `firstName` is shorthand for `this.firstName` and because `this` refers to the enclosing scope (the class `Example`), it's value will be "Jack".

 The anonymous class equivalent would need to explicitly refer to `firstName` from the enclosing scope.
+You can't use `this` as `this` in this context means the anonymous instance, and there is no `firstName` there.
+So, the following will compile.

     public class Example {